 This episode was an incredibly rare occasion where Ru dressed to match the runway theme!
 The prompt Ru gave on the runway was “Metallica,” but queens have mentioned they received a prompt more like “Show us your metal / mettle.”

 Ru dressed for the occasion in a slinky, gold, “I am the Emmy award” evening dress and white blonde hair.
-It’s one of her most straight-up glamour looks she’s served in a while!
+It’s one of the most straight-up glamour looks she’s served in a while!

 #1 Sasha Colby (was #5, Pre-Season #1)